 PER 513 Playwriting (3 credits)

 PER 546 Graduate Studies in Acting (3 credits)

 PER 549 Special Topics (3 credits)

 PER 555 Sexual Politics in Drama (3 credits)

 PER 560 Internship (3 credits)

 PER 590 Independent Study (3 credits)

 OR

 Other approved 500 level classes from art, business, computers, or education

 MASTER OF ARTS IN TEACHING (MAT) DEGREE IN SPEECH/THEATRE

+For information and for application materials contact:

+Deanna Jent, Ph.D.

+Director of Theatre

+Fontbonne University

+6800 Wydown Blvd.

+St. Louis, MO 63105-3098

+314.889.1431

+Email: djent@fontbonne.edu

+Admission Requirements

+See graduate programs admission information at the beginning of the graduate section in this catalog.
+In addition the following is required:

+- · Bachelor of arts degree or its equivalent

+- Three letters of recommendation, including one from a supervisor or recent academic advisor

+- Resume of theatre work

 Degree Requirements

 30 hours in graduate classes: